vertigoner/Mbed-Air-Hockey/index.md

       vNew = inertia * vOld

-In order to simulate collision inelasticity between the puck and the strikers, the puck's velocity is scaled with an inertia factor after each collision.
-This factor can be changed to make to puck bouce from the strikers faster or slower:
+In order to simulate varying collision elasticities between the puck and the strikers, the puck's velocity is scaled with an inertia factor after each collision.
+This factor can be changed to make the puck bouce from the strikers faster or slower:

       vNew = elasticity * (vReflected + vStriker)